greenbone/docs/src/common/container/workflows.md

 docker-compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition down -v
 ```

-##  Gain a Terminal for a Container
+##  Gaining a Terminal for a Container

 If you want to debug something in a container, install additional software, take
 a look at the file content, or change some configuration, it is possible to gain